 Of note, half of the first year is spent in the emergency departments at the University of Chicago Medical Center (UCM Adult and Pediatric) and NorthShore University HealthSystems/Evanston (NUH) seeing patients under the direct guidance of a more senior emergency medicine resident and the attending physician.
 Particular attention is given to understanding the emergent nature of disease processes and how to prioritize care.

 The remainder of the first year emphasizes critical care rotations vital to the development of an emergency medicine specialist.
 This includes clinical experiences in the intensive care units of the cardiology, critical care (medical), pediatric and neonatal care services, the labor and delivery obstetrical unit, the anesthesia service, and two distinctive trauma units.
 We are proud to emphasize our unique clinical curriculum which precludes general floor rotations in favor of exclusive exposure to the high intensity critical care settings that our three hospitals offer.

 The Second Year

 Just over half of the year is spent in the emergency departments at the UCM (Adult and Pediatric) and NUH.
 The resident is expected to refine management of the critically ill patient and the ability to master multiple patient encounters in a busy clinical setting.

 This is a transitional year in which progressive development of teaching and managerial skills occurs in the emergency department.
 This includes supervision of more junior emergency medicine residents under the direct guidance of attending faculty.
-Other experiences include management of acutely traumatized patients in the emergency department within the University of Chicago Medicine, a large, inner city, level I trauma center, a month in the Comer Pediatric Emergency Department and a month of critical care at UCM or NUH.
-The second year resident is the designated flight physician during his/her MER clinical rotations.
-The resident is responsible for all helicopter and selected ground transports.
+Other experiences include management of trauma patients in the emergency department within the University of Chicago Medicine, a large, inner city, level I trauma center, a month in the Comer Pediatric Emergency Department, and a month of critical care in the surgical intensive care unit (SICU) at UCM.